PaulKinlan/paul.kinlan.me/content/2016-07-04-organisers-persective-on-progressive-web-app-dev-summit.markdown

 * Dan Appelquist and Jungkee Song from Samsung
 * Andreas Bovens from Opeara
 * Ben Kelly from Mozilla
-* Jerry Yang from Booking.com
+* Jesse Yang from Booking.com
 * Andrew Mori from Konga
 * and Jeremy Keith who excellently moderated the panel.